MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 and kernel configuration to maximize the performance.
-As such, CUDA execution model provides a logical view of thread concurrency within the SIMT framework and bridges between the **streaming multiprocessors (SMs)**, as the central building block of GPU architecture, and improvement of memory access and instruction throughput.
+As such, CUDA execution model provides a logical view of thread concurrency within the SIMT framework and bridges between the **streaming multiprocessors (SMs)**, as the central building block of GPU architecture, and the improvement of memory access and instruction throughput.

-The SMs partition the thread blocks into units of 32 consecutive threads called **warps** which will be further scheduled for execution by *warp schedulers*.
+The SMs partition the thread blocks into the units of 32 consecutive threads called **warps** which can be scheduled for execution by *warp schedulers*.
 Within a warp, the consecutive threads in blocks have unique IDs and are indexed in ascending order starting from 0.
-For a given thread block, the number of warps can be calculated with the following formula
+For a given thread block, the number of warps can be calculated using the following formula

-$$
+$$ \tag{1}\label{EQ:WARPPERBLOCK}
 \text{WarpsPerBlock} = \bigg\lceil\frac{\text{threadsPerBlock}}{\text{warpSize}}\bigg\rceil,
 $$

-where $\lceil \cdot \rceil$ is the
+where $\lceil \cdot \rceil$ in Eq. \eqref{EQ:WARPPERBLOCK} is the [ceiling function](https://dlmf.nist.gov/front/introduction#common.p1.t1.r18) and *threadsPerBlock* is defined as
-[ceiling function](https://dlmf.nist.gov/front/introduction#common.p1.t1.r18)
-and *threadsPerBlock* is defined as

-$$
+$$ \tag{2}\label{EQ:THRDPERBLOCK}
 \text{threadsPerBlock} = \sum_q \text{block.}q   \qquad \quad \text{where} \qquad    q \in \{x, y, z \}
 $$

+According to Eqs. \eqref{EQ:WARPPERBLOCK} and \eqref{EQ:THRDPERBLOCK},
-According to these formulae, a warp is never distributed between different thread blocks.
-CUDA manages valuable and limited resources such as registers and shared memory on SMs and distributes them among all its threads.
-The limitations of these resources affects the number of active warps and the level of SIMT parallelism that can be realized in a particular SM.
-As such, in order to maximize GPU utilization for achieving the best performance through increasing the number of active warps with respect to the limited resources, a proper thread organization and execution configuration would be of core importance.
-For example, if we organize a 2-dimensional
-$4 \times 20$ array of threads in a block (total of 80 threads/block)
-using CUDA on the software side, the device will allocate 3 warps for this block on the hardware side resulting in the allocation of resources for supporting 96 threads.
-However, 16 threads in one of the three warps are inactive while still burning the allocated resources.
+a warp is never distributed between different thread blocks.
+CUDA manages valuable and limited resources such as registers and shared memory on SMs and distributes them among all threads.
+The limitations of these resources affects the number of active warps that can be created and the level of SIMT parallelism that can be realized in a particular SM as a result.
+As such, in order to maximize the GPU utilization and achieve the best performance through increasing the number of active warps with respect to the limited resources, a proper thread organization and execution configuration would be of imperative.
+For example, if we organize a $4 \times 20$ array of threads in a 2-dimensional block (total of 80 threads/block) using CUDA on the software side, the device will allocate 3 warps for this block on the hardware side resulting in the allocation of resources targeted for supporting 96 threads.
+As such, 16 threads in one of the three warps remain inactive while still consuming (wasting) the allocated resources.

 > ## Note:
 > Although from the logical point of view, threads